-Yes, our RWTH turns 150 in 2020 and we wanted to celebrate this very special birthday and honor the development of our University with you – our instructors, employees, students, friends, and supporters, as well as everyone who is keen to get to know us better.
+Yes, our RWTH turned 150 in 2020 – the Year of the Coronavirus.
+Poor timing, you might be thinking!
+Of course, we wanted to celebrate this very special birthday with you – our instructors, employees, students, friends, and supporters, as well as everyone who is keen to get to know us better.
 We wanted to both look back on the past and look to the future, too.
 And then reality caught up with us.
-The coronavirus pandemic greatly impacted all our lives.
 We here at RWTH had to react quickly.
-A completely normal summer semester turned into an online one; in our everyday work, we faced the daily challenge of operating under constantly changing conditions.
+A completely normal summer semester turned into an online one; in our everyday work, we faced the daily challenge of maintaining the University’s operations under constantly changing conditions.
 Under these circumstances, we felt we had no choice but to cancel all the planned events to celebrate our anniversary.
 We made this decision with heavy hearts, but at the same time we are convinced that our focus must be on overcoming the crisis in the current situation.
-Postponed does not mean canceled, however, and many of our anniversary plans will be made up for, or adapted to the circumstances at a later date.
-We hope you are as excited as we are!